annegriddl/slds_stratification/README.md

     │
     ├── README.md
     │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt
+    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, │                         generated with `pip freeze > requirements.txt
     │
     ├── create_seeds.py    <- File to create two JSON files (for RF and XGB) with 100,000 seeds │                         Make sure to run this file if the seed lists in ``seeds/`` do not exist │
     ├── run_experiments.py <- Main file to run experiments.
-    │                         Make sure to specify the following parameters when running the scipt in the command line:
+    │                         Make sure to specify the parameters (see text above) when running the │                         script in the command line.
-    │                            - sys.argv[1]: Whether to use parallelization - True / False (default: True)
-    │                            - sys.argv[2]: Model name                     - rf / xgb     (default: xgb)
-    │                            - sys.argv[3]: Number of repetitions (int)
     │
-    ├── utils_final.py     <- Contains class to optimize the models with **parallel Random Search** │
+    ├── utils_final.py     <- Contains class to optimize the models with parallel Random Search │
-    └── utils_parallel.py  <- Contains class to optimize the models with **parallel repetitions**
+    └── utils_parallel.py  <- Contains class to optimize the models with parallel repetitions

 ---